 You may also travel from South to North, beginning your trek at the Bunker Hill Monument and working your way into the city to finish your journey at the Boston Common.

 Can I Start the Freedom Trail Anywhere?

 The short answer is no!
-The Freedom Trail might technically “Start” at the Boston Common, but you could jump onto the trail at the Paul Revere House, circle back to the State House, and skip a few stops to head right to the Bunker Hill Monument.
-As long as you are following the red brick or painted line, you are walking the Freedom Trail.
-The Freedom Trail was intended to invite visitors on a tour of Boston’s most historically significant sites, however, it’s non-sequential, and you are fully welcome to tailor the trip to your needs and interests.
+The Freedom Trail might technically “Start” at the Boston Common, but you could jump onto the trail at the Paul Revere House, circle back to the State House, and skip a few stops to head right to Bunker Hill Monument.
+As long as you follow the red brick or painted line, you are walking the Freedom Trail.
+The Freedom Trail was intended to invite visitors on a tour of Boston’s most historically significant sites.
+However, it’s non-sequential, and you are entirely welcome to tailor the trip to your needs and interests.

 What is the most famous stop on the freedom trail?

 This is up for debate, but possibly the most history-soaked site is Faneuil Hall.
-Faneuil Hall is also called the “Cradle of Liberty”.
-This building was the site of many speeches by Samuel Adams, James Otis and many more, instigating independance from Great Britain.
+Faneuil Hall is also called the “Cradle of Liberty.”
+This building was the site of Samuel Adams, James Otis, and many more, instigating independence from Great Britain.
 It was also an important place for Boston’s Abolitionist movement, where activists would gather to organize resistance against slavery in America.
 If you’re short on time and only want to stop at a few of the sites, you can start your own Freedom Trail at Faneuil Hall.

 Essential Travel Guide: